drwpow/openapi-fetch/README.md

 | **openapi-typescript-fetch**   |     `4 kB` |
 | **openapi-typescript-codegen** | `345 kB`\* |

-\* _Note: codegen depends on the scope of your API: the larger it is, the larger your client weight.
-This is the actual weight of GitHub’s REST API client._
+\* _Note: the larger your schema, the larger your codegen size.
+This is the actual weight of GitHub’s REST API._

 The syntax is inspired by popular libraries like react-query or Apollo client, but without all the bells and whistles and in a 1 kb package.